 Decorative woodcut view of Constantinople (Istanbul) by Hartmann Schedel.
-From the famous Liber chronicarum or Nuremberg Chronicle in Latin edition published in 1493, the year that Columbus returned to Europe after discovering America.
+From the Latin edition of the famous Liber chronicarum or Nuremberg Chronicle published in 1493, the year that Columbus returned to Europe after discovering America.
 Leaf number CCXLIX.

 The offered woodcut is one of the oldest authentic plans of Istanbul.